Fortnite books on explosions - where to search for them

 Fortnite books on explosions in Steamy Stacks

-There are two Fortnite books on explosions locations in Steamy Stacks, and handily they're right next to each other in the same room:
+There are two Fortnite books on explosions locations in Steamy Stacks, and handily they're found either side of the same parking lot:

+- Inside the main Kevolution Energy Building #2 in the front corner of reception

 Fortnite books on explosions in Dirty Docks